 Nong Bua Seafood

-At the southern end by the beach walkway, new sister restaurant to the hugely popular White Sand version, same menu of classic Thai dishes centring on seafood at great prices, but this one is a very relaxed and chic affair.
-Going to be very popular with locals and tourists alike.
+At the southern end by the beach walkway, sister restaurant to the hugely successful White Sand version, same menu of classic Thai dishes centring on seafood at great prices, but this one is a very relaxed and chic affair.
+Very popular with locals and tourists alike.
 Full bar, some western choices.

 Per Person: BB

-Tucked away in VJ Plaza in the middle of Chai Chet, highly recommended Italian restaurant run by Marco and Jo.
-Fresh lasagne, ravioli, pizzas, sangria, tiramisu, homemade bread and a friendly taverna style atmosphere – a little corner of Italy.
+Tucked away in VJ Plaza in the middle of Chai Chet, highly recommended Italian restaurant run by Marco.
+Fresh lasagne, ravioli, pizzas, sangria, tiramisu, homemade bread and a friendly taverna style atmosphere – a little corner of Italy, well worth seeking out.

 Return to Koh Chang Restaurants